MBEDOBE/web-dev/neumorphism/README.md

 ## Steps

 1. create the Html structure for the modals including the necessary input fields and buttons
-2. use CSS to style your modal with neumorphic design elements; shadows and rounded corners.
+2. use CSS to style your modal with neumorphic design elements; shadows and rounded corners and make your modals responsive.
 3. add JavaScript functionality to the modals to toggle their visibility

 > Happy Coding!